 This course will introduce students to the theories, methods, and skills of history, including historiography (the history of history).
 Students will conduct research on a selected topic, focusing on the use of archival primary sources.

 HIS 390 - Independent Reading and Research

-Credits, 3 sem. hrs.
-Prerequisite(s): Sophomore standing.
 Designed for outstanding students to broaden their historical knowledge beyond regular course offerings.
 May be repeated once.

 HIS 401 - Selected Topics